 NOTE: ALL ORDINARILY RESIDENT (OR) APPLICANTS (See Appendix for definition) MUST HAVE THE REQUIRED WORK AND/OR RESIDENCY PERMITS TO BE ELIGIBLE FOR CONSIDERATION.

-The U.S. Mission in Singapore is seeking eligible and qualified applicants for the position of Nurse Practitioner in the Regional Medical Office (RMO).
+The U.S. Mission in Singapore is seeking eligible and qualified applicants for the position of Security Investigator in the Regional Security Office (RSO).

 NOTE: Due to the high volume of applications received, we will only contact applicants who are being considered.
 Thank you for your understanding.